nhat-tien/IPM/README.md

 [Documents](/docs/README.md)

 ## Issues
-- [ ] User have many role or only one role
+- User have many role or only one role
-- [ ] Does a project can have many user?
+- ~Does a project can have many user?~ Yes